 Global Supply Chains often allow smaller firms to find a spot.
-Companies produce goods and services in a value-chain, a sequence of value-added steps.

-For example: An auto manufacturer would purchase raw materials, manufacture subassemblies, assemble complete cars, transport them to markets, sell, and service them.
-Traditionally, these steps were conducted in a single location, but no longer is that the case.
-Today these components are sourced from many different regions and brought together in a variety of assembly points until the final product is complete.

-As trade barriers were reduced, communication and transportation expenses began to fall.
-This made it easier to have an interconnected (or "Flat") world.
-In an interconnected world with free trade, firms could begin to move parts of their value chain to different locations locations where entrepreneurs could offer more innovative or cost-effective solutions than local suppliers.
+- Companies produce goods and services in a value-chain, a sequence of value added steps. - Example: An auto manufacturer would purchase raw materials, manufacture sub-assemblies, assemble complete cars, transport them to markets, sell, and service them.
+Traditionally, these steps were conducted in a single location, but no longer is that they case. - As trade barriers were reduced, communication and transportation expenses began to fall.
+This made it easier to have an interconnected (or "Flat") world. - In an interconnected world with free trade, firms could begin to move parts of their value chain to different locations -locations where entrepreneurs could offer more innovative or cost effective solutions than local suppliers.